-Two of the variants with a mild positive shift in $V{1/2}$ in the simulated heterozygous condition compared to the cut-off voltage, A313T and P480S (Supplementary Table 4), were identified mainly in dominant pedigrees (75 and 50%, respectively).
-In contrast, all variants with shifted voltage dependence of activation in the homomeric condition but wild-type-like voltage dependence in the simulated heterozygous condition were identified in recessive pedigrees.
+Two of the variants with a mild positive shift in $V{1/2}$ in the simulated heterozygous condition compared to the cut-off voltage, A313T and P480S (Supplementary Table 4), were identified mainly in dominant pedigrees (75% and 50%, respectively).
+In contrast, all variants with shifted voltage dependence of activation in the homomeric condition but WT-like voltage dependence in the simulated heterozygous condition were identified in recessive pedigrees.
 This suggests that the cut-off $V{1/2}$ value was useful in discerning variants associated with recessive inheritance from variants with a risk of dominant inheritance.

-For statistical analysis of the correlation of functional and inheritance data, we excluded the variants with insufficient information to determine the inheritance pattern (Fig. 4).
-The percentage of variants with uncertain association with myotonia congenita was significantly higher for variants with wild-type-like functional features (51%) than variants with recessive (16%, P < 0.05) or dominant (10%, P < 0.01) functional features.
-The percentage of variants with recessive inheritance pattern of clinical symptoms was significantly higher for variants with recessive functional features (80%) than variants with wild-type-like (41%, P<0.01) or dominant (24%, P<0.001) functional features.
-The percentage of variants associated with a dominant inheritance pattern of clinical symptoms was significantly higher for variants with dominant functional features (52%) than variants with wild-type-like (0%, P<0.001) or recessive (4%, P<0.001) functional features.
-Sporadic variants showed dominant or wild-type-like but not recessive functional features.
+For statistical analysis of the correlation of functional and inheritance data we excluded the variants with insufficient information to determine the inheritance pattern (Figure 4).
+The percentage of variants with uncertain association with MC was significantly higher for variants with WT-like functional features (51%) than variants with recessive (16%, p<0.05) or dominant (10%, p<0.01) functional features.
+The percentage of variants with recessive inheritance pattern of clinical symptoms was significantly higher for variants with recessive functional features (80%) than variants with WT-like (41%, p<0.01) or dominant (24%, p<0.001) functional features.
+The percentage of variants associated with a dominant inheritance pattern of clinical symptoms was significantly higher for variants with dominant functional features (52%) than variants with WT-like (0%, p<0.001) or recessive (4%, p<0.001) functional features.
+Sporadic variants showed dominant or WT-like but not recessive functional features.

 Variants with prominent loss-of-function following a hyperpolarizing pre-pulse (L332R, P342L) were found in pedigrees with sporadic inheritance, suggesting that a single variant may be sufficient to cause clinical symptoms.
-The M485K variant with hyperpolarization-activated currents and shifted voltage dependence of depolarization-activated currents in the simulated heterozygous condition was found in a large pedigree with recessive inheritance.
-The inheritance pattern for R421C with hyperpolarization-activated currents and wild-type-like depolarization-activated currents in the simulated heterozygous condition was also recessive, with an asymptomatic heterozygous carrier among the parents.
+The M485K variant with hyperpolarization-activated currents and shifted voltage dependence of depolarization activated currents in the simulated heterozygous condition was found in a large pedigree with recessive inheritance.
+The inheritance pattern for R421C with hyperpolarization-activated currents and WT-like depolarization activated currents in the simulated heterozygous condition was also recessive, with an asymptomatic heterozygous carrier among the parents.
+F297S, the only variant with $V{1/2}$ more positive in the simulated heterozygous than in the homomeric condition, was only found in dominant pedigrees.